 Now that the school year is underway, teachers across the world are trying to figure out the best ways to help their students succeed.
-Understanding and appreciating their students’ unique backgrounds, experiences, and perspectives will not only foster a more inclusive learning environment, but it also enhance student engagement, success, happiness, and sense of belonging.
+Understanding and appreciating their students’ unique backgrounds, experiences, and perspectives will not only foster a more inclusive learning environment, but it will also enhance student engagement, success, and happiness.
 As such, cultural competence has become an essential skill for educators in today’s increasingly diverse classrooms.

-To help teachers these complexities, we’ve compiled a list of 10 insightful books that offer practical strategies and deep reflections on cultural competence in education.
-Whether you’re looking to build stronger connections with your students or seeking tools to address systemic inequities, these books provide valuable guidance for creating a classroom where all students feel seen, respected, and supported.
+To help teachers explore these complexities, we’ve compiled a list of 11 insightful books that offer practical strategies and deep reflections on cultural competence in education.
+Whether you’re looking to build stronger connections with your students or seeking tools to address systemic inequities, these books will provide valuable guidance to create a classroom where all students feel seen, respected, and supported.

 Revolutionary Love for Early Childhood Classrooms: Nurturing the Brilliance of Young Black Children